 Janin: When you look back at this blog post three years from now, what kind of progress do you think we will have made in creating an inclusive economy?

 Winterberg: My hope is that in three years, every BSR member company uses an inclusion lens when thinking about its strategy and operational choices.
 We have made some important progress already.
 We have two new initiatives with the Rockefeller Foundation.
 One is a collaborative initiative with digital platform companies like Lyft and Airbnb on an Inclusive Sharing Economy and another is the Global Impact Sourcing Coalition, which is bringing an inclusion lens to procurement decisions.
-We are also doing some research with the Novo Foundation on creating good jobs in the United States and are working with some member companies on how to improve wages for U.S. workers in low-wage jobs, as well as to understand the impacts and opportunities related to inclusion for different sectors.
+We are also doing some research on creating good jobs in the United States and are working with some member companies on how to improve wages for U.S. workers in low-wage jobs, as well as to understand the impacts and opportunities related to inclusion for different sectors.
 And we are beginning some research on the effects of automation in China, as well.

 I also hope that in three years, we have made progress toward bringing greater awareness and transparency for customers and investors on the work that companies are doing to improve inclusion through better reporting frameworks and investment decision-making frameworks.